Getting to Know the Inflation Reduction Act

 Defining Terms in the the Inflation Reduction Act

 Adders refer to stackable tax credit incentives within the IRA and are most often associated with energy communities and low-income communities.
-The base investment tax credit/production tax credit (ITC/PTC) is increased by 10 percent if an IRA-funded project is built in either of these areas.
+The base ITC/PTC tax credit is increased by 10 percent if an IRA-funded project is built in either of these areas.
 If a project is built in an area that is both an energy and a low-income community, the credits can be stacked for a total tax credit increase of 20 percent.

-Direct pay is a new IRA funding format.
-It is a cash payment in the form of a federal tax refund for eligible nontaxable entities.
+A new IRA funding format; a cash payment in the form of a federal tax refund for eligible nontaxable entities.

 A community is categorized as disadvantaged by the U.S. Council on Environmental Quality if it is in a census tract that is (1) at or above the threshold for one or more environmental, climate, or other burdens, and (2) at or above the threshold for an associated socioeconomic burden.
 Communities within the boundaries of Federally Recognized Tribes are designated as disadvantaged.